1qh/sad/en/en.md

 Creating a class diagram for each use case (1)

 Goal & requirements:
-The ultimate goal of Step 4 in RUP process (i.e., Determine classes participating in use cases) is to draw a class diagram for each use case, to reflect the static structure of collaboration (between classes) The diagram of classes participating in use case will be foundation on which interactions between classes take place, which we will explore in depth in next step
+ultimate goal of Step 4 in RUP process (i.e., Determine classes participating in use cases) is to draw a class diagram for each use case, to reflect the static structure of collaboration (between classes) diagram of classes participating in use case will be foundation on which interactions between classes take place, which we will explore in depth in next step